On the arithmetic of polynomial semidomains: Factoriality Properties

+\begin{proof} (a) $\Rightarrow$ (b): Assume that $S$ is a GCD-domain.
+It follows from \cite[Theorem~6.4]{GP74} that $S[x]$ is also a GCD-domain, and so $S[x]$ is a GCD-semidomain.

-\begin{proof} The reverse implication follows from \cite[Theorem~6.4]{GP74}.
-For the direct implication, we first observe that the fact that $S^*$ is a divisor-closed submonoid of $S[x]^*$ ensures that $S^*$ is a GCD-monoid.
-In addition, observe that if $S$ is not an integral domain, then by Lemma~\ref{lemma: irreducible polynomials in Nakayama's example} the polynomial $x+1$ is an irreducible element of $S[x]^*$ that is not prime and, therefore, it follows from \cite[Theorem~6.7(2)]{rG84} that $S[x]^*$ is not a GCD-monoid.
-Hence the fact that $S[x]$ is a GCD-semidomain also guarantees that $S$ is an integral domain. \end{proof}
+(b) $\Rightarrow$ (a): Assume now that $S[x]$ is a GCD-semidomain.
+Because $S^*$ is a divisor-closed submonoid of $S[x]^*$, it follows that $S^*$ is a GCD-monoid.

+We are done once we argue that $S$ is an integral domain.
+Suppose, by way of contradiction, that this is not the case.
+Then it follows from Lemma~\ref{lemma: irreducible polynomials in Nakayama's example} that the polynomial $x+1$ is an irreducible element of $S[x]^*$.
+On the other hand, the equality $(x+1)(x^4 + x^2 + 1) = (x^2 + x + 1)(x^3 + 1)$ in~\eqref{eq: different factors same monomial} ensures that $x+1$ is not a prime in $S[x]^*$.
+Therefore \cite[Theorem~6.7(2)]{rG84} guarantees that $S[x]^*$ is not a GCD-monoid.
+However, this contradicts the fact that $S[x]$ is a GCD-semidomain.
+Hence $S$ is an integral domain. \end{proof}

+Unlike the property of being an MCD-semidomain, the property of being a GCD-semidomain does not ascend to polynomial semidomains.